PrajwalManohar/CNS_SRES_Assessment/README.md

 1) Backend

 Express.js: Used as the web server framework

 Docker: Used to create isolated execution environments for running Python and R code

 UUID: Used to generate unique IDs for each visualization

 CORS: Enabled to allow cross-origin requests from the frontend

 2) Frontend

 React: Used as the frontend framework

 Axios: Used for making HTTP requests to the backend API

 CSS: Custom styling without additional UI libraries to keep it lightweight

 3) Design Decisions

 A) Security Considerations

 The application uses Docker containers to isolate the execution of user-provided code, which helps prevent potential security issues.
 The code is executed in a sandboxed environment with limited access to the host system.

 B) Performance Optimization

 Visualizations are stored on the server and served statically, reducing rendering time

 C) Extensibility

 The architecture is designed to be easily extensible:
-New visualization libraries can be added by updating the Docker images Support for additional programming languages can be added by creating new service modules
+i) New visualization libraries can be added by updating the Docker images

+ii) Support for additional programming languages can be added by creating new service modules

 # Issues Encountered and Solutions
 Issue 1: Docker Permission Issues